 We find that confidentiality is difficult to achieve.
 We thought of two approaches to do the access control.
 First, Alice checks whether Bob has the authorization before she gives an element v to Bob.
 It seems essential that Alice obtains some knowledge k that links the access controlled object v to requester Bob before granting the access.
-This requester-specific knowledge kreveals at least partial information of what element Bob has.
+This requester-specific knowledge k reveals at least partial information of what element Bob has.
 It is then only fair that Bob checks for Alice's permission to access k.
 This leads to an infinite reduction.
 Second, Alice can give Bob a box which contains John's information d.
 The box is locked by John.
 Bob can only open the box if he has the key.
 This implies that John uses a lock for which he knows Bob has the key.
 This kind of precomputation on John's part is not desirable.
 We leave this as an open problem for future work and we relax our requirement for access control in this paper.
-We propose a third solution that allows two parties to learn their common element d if both of them have d and some common nonce for dinstead of some requester specific access token.
+We allow two parties to learn their common element dif both of them have d and some common nonce for d instead of some requester specific access token.
 We refer to the goal of DOC as reduced confidentiality requirement.

-6.1 Our instantiation of DOCs
+6.1 Our instantiation of Data Ownership Certificates

-Our instantiation of Data Ownership Certificates consists of two parts: a common nonce (random string) and an ownership attestation component.
-The common nonce serves the purpose of both boosting the domain and satisfying the reduced confidentiality requirement.
+Our instantiation of Data Ownership Certificates consists of two parts: a common random string and an ownership attestation component.
+The common random string serves the purpose of both boosting the domain and satisfying the reduced confidentiality requirement.
 The ownership attestation component satisfies the authenticity requirement.